mattihirvonen/esp32charge/README.md

 Alternatives:
 - There are some interesting commercial products from Victron Energy
-- These devices can by from ClassOhlson, Marineakauppa, Marinea, etc...
+- These devices can buy from ClassOhlson, Marineakauppa, Marinea, etc...
 - Smart shun is about 90e (300A version), BMV-712 (500A) is 170e ...
 250e, BMV-700 (500A) is 125e ...
 170e
 - Warning: BMV-700 do not contain internal Bluetooth (buy BT or RS232 adapter make extra costs and result is near BMV-712 price)